seanpm2001/seanpm2001/README.md

 <details><summary><b lang="en">Version 96 (2024, Friday, April 12th at 03:40 pm PST)</b></summary>

 **This release was made by [`@seanpm2001`](https://github.com/seanpm2001/)**

-> **Note** _This is the twenry-first update in part of a major remodel of this profile README.
+> **Note** _This is the twenty-first update in part of a major remodel of this profile README.
 Updates should be done consecutively until 2024, May 25th.
 This update was worked on from 2024, April 11th to 2024, April 12th.
 I did not get to any goals from the remodel section, I again worked on the Online Identity section, and also clearing up space on this document._

 > Changes:

 - [x] Updated information on the remodel of this project
 - [x] Moved 209 kilobytes of text from the `What I'm currently working on` section into a separate file
-- [x] Updated the `Online identity` section
-- - [x] Added images to most headings, a new technique I learned today
 - [x] Updated the `Size warning` section
 - [x] Updated the `File info` section
 - - [x] Updated the `Version number`